AdobeDocs/commerce-operations.en/help/performance/application-server.md

 ---
 # Application Server for GraphQL APIs

-The Commerce Application Server for GraphQL APIs enables Adobe Commerce to maintain state between Commerce GraphQL API requests and decreases the bootstrapping time of each request.
+The Commerce Application Server for GraphQL APIs enables Adobe Commerce to maintain state between Commerce GraphQL API requests and decreases the bootstrapping time for each request.
 By sharing application state among processes, API requests become significantly more efficient.

   This beta version of Application Server is available for on-premises deployments only.
 It does not support Cloud-based deployments.
 It does not yet support B2B GraphQL functionality.
 GraphQL requests may not work as expected in on-premises deployments when this version of the PHP application server is configured.